 - Cancer survivors can donate if they have been cancer free for a minimum of 1 year

-- Tattoos are ok if they were done at a licensed facility in Arkansas and a few select states.
+- Tattoos are ok if they were done at a licensed facility in Arkansas and a few other select states.
 If a potential donor received a tattoo outside of approved states, it must be a year old to be eligible to donate.
-No self-made tattoos allowed.
+No self-made tattoos allowed

 - (Before donating start eating beef, lamb, liver, pork, chicken, fish and shell fish, dried fruit, green, leafy vegetables, beans, peas, nuts &, whole/multi-grains…)